RoboJackets/robowrestling-software/README.md

 # auto-sumo
 autonomous 3kg sumo

-v1 is the first iteration of this bot from Spring 2017. v2 will compete in the 2017-2018 season.
+v1: Spring 2017, RoboGames
+v2: Fall 2017, All Japan Robot-Sumo Tournament
+v3: Spring 2018, RoboGames

+The latest iteration of this robot has switched from the Arduino platform to the Particle Photon platform.